Psychology One Teaching Fellows

 What are my responsibilities?

-- Attend every weekly meeting, Fridays 12:00 - 1:00PM
+- Attend every our weekly team meeting, Fridays 12:00 - 1:00PM

-- Attend every lecture, M/W/F 10:30 - 11:30AM in Fall and Winter, 1:30-2:30PM in Spring
+- Attend every lecture, M/W/F 10:30 - 11:30AM

 - Attend your own 2 office hours